maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>DPBT shranjena na disk</translation>

 YES
-The acronym "PSBT" is mistranslated as "DPBT" in Slovene; it should remain "PSBT" as it is a technical term.
-Also, the verb should agree with the feminine noun "PSBT" (if treated as feminine), making it "shranjena".
-The rest of the translation is correct.
+There is an error in the abbreviation: "PSBT" (Partially Signed Bitcoin Transaction) should not be translated or changed in the abbreviation.
+The translation uses "DPBT", which is incorrect.
+The rest of the phrase is otherwise accurately translated.

 Correct translation:
 PSBT shranjena na disk